oGaabs/oGaabs/README.md

 ---

-#### NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.
+#### NOTE: Top languages does not indicate my skill level, it's a github metric of which languages i have the most code on github.

 | [📈 Github Profile Stats](https://github.com/anuraghazra/github-readme-stats#github-stats-card) | [📓 Github Languages](https://github.com/anuraghazra/github-readme-stats#top-languages-card) |
 | :---: | :---: |